cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 ### Cluster Administrator

-The cluster administrator creates the requested SA and assigns a matching Security Context Constraint to it.
-This SCC can either be a predefined or a custom Security Context Constraint.
+The cluster administrator initiates the requested SA and assigns a compatible Security Context Constraint to it.
+This Security Context Constraint can either be a predefined or a custom one.

 ## Security Admission

-The admission process compares the Security Context with the Security Context Constraint assigned to the Service Account.
-If the SCC matches the requested privileges the deployment is allowed, if not, it will be blocked.
+The admission procedure compares the security context with the security context constraint assigned to the service account.
+The deployment is allowed if the SCC matches the requested privileges, otherwise it will be blocked.

 ![SCC Admission flow](/assets/img/scc_admission_flow.png){:.mx-auto.d-block :}

 ### SCC Ordering

-As you can assign more than one SCC to a Role or a ServiceAccount you need to understand how the Admission Controller manages the ordering of all assigned SCCs.
+The Admission Controller manages the ordering of all assigned SCCs, so you need to understand how they manage the ordering of all assigned SCCs.

-1. A list of potential SCCs to be assigned to the pod based on the pod spec and the SCCs the User/ServiceAccount creating the pod can use.
+1. List of SCCs that could be assigned to the pod based on the pods specs and the SCCs the User/ServiceAccount who created the pod can use.
 2. SCCs in the list are ordered as follows:
     - If the SCCs have different priorities, higher priority first.
     - If priority is the same, the most restrictive first.